GabAlpha/basilk/README.md

 </details>

 ## About
-**basilk** is structured to create projects and within each project, to create tasks with a specific status (Up Next/On Going/Done).
+**basilk** is structured to create projects and within each project to create tasks with a specific status (Up Next/On Going/Done).

-The database is saved in `.json` format and is available in the directory:
+The data structure is saved in `.json` format and is available in the directory:
 ```
 ~/.config/basilk
 ```
-The choice to use the json format is to make the structure easier to export.
+The choice to use the JSON format is to make easier to export

 ## Installation